visitbethel/docker-enabler/FAQs.md

 - Secondly, use runtime context variables of type `encrypted` for the obfuscated/encrypted passwords or environment variables above when configuring them in Silver Fabric components to prevent leakage via Silver Fabric UI, REST API or Ant tasks.
 This added a second layer of obfuscation.

+####FAQ7.
+What service discovery and configuration mechanism does Silver Fabric provides?####

+You may use the following 2 mechanisms:

+- Silver Fabric `Component Notification feature`

+  This primarily uses Silver Fabric engine `ActivationInfo` as carrier for component(container) info which an engine can query from the broker upon receipt of a notification of one or more components of interest being activated/deactivated.

+- Implement a custom `Dynamic Variable Provider` by proxing your favorite distributed key-value stores like `etcd`,`consul`, etc.